pierangeloc/ray-tracer-zio/post/ray-tracer.md

 `Zio-test` generalizes this, and together with a couple of macro annotations it makes testing with mock straightforward, just follow these simple steps:

-1. Define what you want to test, leaving out the dependencies on the services you want to mock, in this case we want to test this
+1. Define what you want to test, leaving out the dependencies on the services you want to mock, in this case we want to test that our rastering module produces the (stream containing the) expected list of `ColoredPixel`

 ```scala
  val appUnderTest: ZIO[RasteringModule, RayTracerError, List[ColoredPixel]] =
         RasteringModule.>.raster(world, camera).flatMap(_.runCollect)
 ```

-You can see that this effect needs to be provided with the implementation of `RasteringModule` we want to test.
-In this case we will produce a list of `ColoredPixel` that we can check later against expectations
+You can see that this effect needs to be provided with the implementation of `RasteringModule` we want to test

-1. Annotate the _modules_ (not the services!!!) you want to mock with `@mockable`
+2. Annotate the _modules_ (not the services!!!) you want to mock with `@mockable`

 ```scala
 @mockable